jackdewinter/pymarkdown/newdocs/src/plugins/rule_md005.md

 ## Summary

-Inconsistent indentation for list items at the same level.
+Use consistent indentation for list items at the same level.

 ## Reasoning

 ### Readability

-Parsing engines do not usually have problems with inconsistent starting indentation for list elements, but a human reader of the same list elements may encounter difficulty with shifting list element starting positions.
-By enforcing the list items within a list element to start at a predictable location, the human reader should be able to read the document with less difficulty.
+Inconsistent indentation in lists doesn't affect parsing engines, but it makes source documents harder for humans to scan.
+Enforcing consistent indentation ensures list structure is visually clear and predictable.

 ## Examples

 ### Failure Scenarios

-This rule triggers when there is a misalignment with the list indentation for the list items within a list.
-An Unordered List element is the easiest failure to see as the indentation either matches up or not:
+This rule triggers when list items at the same level have inconsistent indentation, such as an unordered list item that is indented more than its siblings.

 ```Markdown
 * Item 1